JavierRodPi/pact-testing-demo/README.md

 This project is a demo that will allow you to understand and learn how to do contract testing in an AWS Serverless microservice (AWS API Gateway and AWS Lambda) without needing to deploy any service to a real AWS environment.

-This demo use the next components:
+This demo uses the next components:
 * **PACT** For running the tests
 * **PACT Broker** For sharing the contracts
-* **Localstack** to run a local AWS enviroment
+* **Localstack** to run a local AWS environment
 * **Terraform** for deploying the provider

-The demo is composed by two microservices Account API (Consumer) and User API (Provider).
+The demo is composed of two microservices Account API (Consumer) and User API (Provider).

 ![image](https://user-images.githubusercontent.com/17270660/112550503-618b9000-8db7-11eb-96fa-40445f590888.png)